naturemed/naturemed.github.io/pages/epa/000_template/epa_subjective.md

 summary: "This shows the basic structure of an EPA."
 sidebar: soap_sidebar
 permalink: epa_subjective_0.html

+#tooltips are for callouts in the page.
+They do not work if markdown is required. in that case they must be added inline.
+See Vital Force below for an example
 attribute-tooltip : >
   <p>Guides screening examinations needed.
   <br>